UNINETTSigma2/documentation/jobs/job_types/betzy_job_types.md

 - __Job Scripts__: {ref}`job_scripts_betzy_devel`

 This is meant for small, short development or test jobs.

+Can be combined with `--partition=accel` to increase priority while having max wall time and job limits of _devel_ job.

 If you have _temporary_ development needs that cannot be fulfilled by the _devel_ job type, please contact us at [support@nris.no](mailto:support@nris.no).